Live Fast. Die Young

-However, looking at his wake of destruction — business partnerships torn asunder, heartbroken women, wrecked cars, broken bottles, aborted pregnancies, breached contracts and legal cases — he obviously took it to far.
+However, looking at his wake of destruction — business partnerships torn asunder, heartbroken women, wrecked cars, broken bottles, aborted pregnancies, breached contracts, and legal cases — he took it way too far.
 He pushed self-interest well over the line of what’s ethical and decent into the territory of predation and brutality.

-That hot girl who used her sexual market value to ride the carousel of cosmopolitan fabulousness through her 20’s is in her 30’s starting to wonder where all the good guys went and is profoundly discontent compared to that plain religious girl who got married at 22 and has 3 kids now.
+- That hot girl who used her sexual market value to ride the carousel of cosmopolitan fabulousness through her 20s is in her 30’s starting to wonder where all the good guys went and is profoundly discontent compared to that plain religious girl who got married at 22 and has three kids now.

 In a weird way his death is satisfying to me, I’m not happy he died but it relieves some cognitive dissonance I had; seeing how life rewarded him so handsomely for bad behavior.
 His premature expiration hints at karmic justice.

 Some people’s lives are merely meant to serve as warnings to others.

 Pop psychology has told us not to give people advice.
 That it’s almost totally useless to give people advice unless they ask us for it.
 There’s some truth to that but I resolve to be more frank with the people close to me.
 Our most intimate relationships should be strong enough that we can apply some pressure on the other person to be better.